Paraglider rescued after crash at Flight Park in Draper | Gephardt Daily

 DRAPER, Utah, July 18, 2023 (Gephardt Daily) — Emergency crews responded to the Salt Lake County Flight Park Monday night after a paraglider crashed into the side of the mountain.

-Cpt.
+Capt.
 Brian Garn, Draper City Fire Department, said the emergency call came to dispatch just after 8 p.m., and crews rushed to the Flight Park, at 15300 Steep Mountain Drive, Draper.

-Garn said the victim, a man in his 20s, and his group of friends, had hiked uphill from the flight park.
+Garn said the victim, a man in his 20s, and his group of friends, had hiked uphill from the Flight Park.
 He took off, but crashed just after the attempt.

-“They said the he did a launch off the top, and the wind didn’t catch right,” Garn said.
+“They said he did a launch off the top, and the wind didn’t catch right,” Garn said.
 “It just ended up crashing right back down into the mountain.”

 His friends assisted the man and called dispatch for first responders.